astahfrom/piecetable/README.md

 Tested with the excellent [quickcheck](https://github.com/BurntSushi/quickcheck), whose generators are also used for benchmarks (with a fixed seed).

+**Note**: This library is not maintained or properly tested.
+I recommend forking it or writing a piece table from scratch if you need one.

 # Benchmarks

 Compared with the standard Vec(tor):